gemesa/shadow-shell/README.md

 $ docker pull gemesa/arm64:latest
 ```

-Alternatively an ARM64 cross-compiler and QEMU could also be used (Docker is doing something similar under the hood).
+Alternatively an ARM64 cross-compiler could also be used.

 ```
 $ dnf search *aarch64*